5 Ways To Grade In Black and White

 1960 black and white untitled photo by Queensland photographer Max Dupain

 The difference between the brightest and darkest parts is not very contrasted.
 The film sits in the low range of the luminance spectrum.
-It can feel mysterious, not clear, dark, moody.
-The shadows are a real feature and it can feel like a character is coming out of the darkness, going in to the darkness, or something ominous is about to happen.
+It can feel mysterious, not clear, dark and moody.
+The shadows are a real feature and it can feel like a character is coming out of the darkness, going into the darkness, or something ominous is about to happen.

 Black and white photograph by Australian photographer Max Dupain: "The dozing soldier" from 1943